top of page

 There is ample evidence that for nearly the first 300 years of the Christian movement, followers of Jesus, whose numbers continued to grow, kept their focus on these ideas.
 In fact, it was what they were most known for by outsiders.
 The theme of peace and violence come up frequently in the writings of prominent leaders in the early church.

-By comparison, the United States is roughly 250 years old so for 50 years longer than the United States has existed, early Christians held onto a nonviolent way of being while living in an unmistakably violent culture.
+By comparison, the United States is roughly 250 years old so for approximately 50 years longer than the United States has existed, early Christians held onto a nonviolent way of being while living in an unmistakably violent culture.

 They believed it was fundamental to what it meant to live in God’s kingdom.